LinkedSoftwareDependencies/Article-System-Components/content/system.md

 * Construction: Instantiation of JavaScript classes based on configuration files.

-These three phases are handled by the `ComponentsManager`, which acts as the main entrypoint of the framework.
+These three phases are handled by the `ComponentsManager`, which acts as the main entrypoint of the framework as can be seen in [](#architecture-main)
 This manager class is constructed via a static `build` method, via which custom options can be passed, such as a callback for loading modules and configuration files.